Transient dynamics of subradiance and superradiance in open optical ensembles: Abstract

 \section{Abstract}

-We introduce a computational Maxwell-Bloch framework for investigating out of equilibrium optical emitters in open cavity-less systems.
+We introduce a computational Maxwell-Bloch framework for investigating out-of-equilibrium optical emitters in open systems.
 To do so, we compute the pulse-induced dynamics of each emitter from fundamental light-matter interactions and self-consistently calculate their radiative coupling, including phase inhomogeneity from propagation effects.
-This semiclassical framework is applied to open systems of quantum dots with different density and dipolar coupling.
-We observe that signatures of superradiant behavior, such as directionality and faster decay, are weak for systems with extensions comparable to $\lambda/2$.
-In contrast, subradiant features are robust and can produce long-term population trapping effects.
-This computational tool enables quantitative investigations of large optical ensembles in the time domain and could be used to design new systems with enhanced superradiant and subradiant properties.
+This semiclassical framework is applied to open quantum dots systems with different densities and dipolar coupling.
+We observe signatures of superradiant behavior, such as directionality and faster decay, as well as subradiant emission.
+We compare and discuss the computed light emission obtained with our method and a Master equation approach.
+Our framework enables quantitative investigations of large optical ensembles in the time domain and could be used to design new systems with enhanced superradiant and subradiant properties.